elliotkillick/elliotkillick.com/content/whoami/_index.md

 &ensp;&ensp;&ensp;&ensp;My open source software ([OSS](https://github.com/ElliotKillick)) has been used by thousands of people & I regularly share engaging educational content in the form of [blog posts](/) and [tweets](https://twitter.com/ElliotKillick).
 Interacting with people and answering any questions they may have to the best of my knowledge & experience on the content I've shared is something you will often find me doing.
 See my [CVEs](/cves) and [HackerOne](https://hackerone.com/ElliotKillick) for info on some of the software I've had an impact in securing.<br />
 &ensp;&ensp;&ensp;&ensp;I delight in open sourcing all the things (I have a whole back catalog of previously created tools and small projects I've been meaning to open source) and documenting my work thoroughly so others can learn from it.<br />

-I intend to start posting new content on my blog/Twitter/YouTube at least once per week!
+I intend to start posting new content on my blog/Twitter/YouTube/Twitch more than once per week!

 ## Current Focus